open-ephys-plugins/nidaq-plugin/README.md

 * USB-6001

 ##### Important Note: Syncing analog and digital channels only works with NI devices that support correlated (hardware-timed) digital I/O.

+The plugin is limited to support 8 analog inputs and 8 digital inputs maximum.
+If your experiment requires more inputs, please send me an e-mail at pavel@open-ephys.org for a custom version.

 If you are using a different NI-DAQ device in your setup and can confirm it works and/or has issues, please let us know!